securefederatedai/openfl/openfl-gramine/MANUAL.md

 ```

 7. **Prepare certificates**
 Certificates exchange is a big separate topic.
-To run an experiment following OpenFL Aggregator-based workflow, a user must follow the established procedure, please refer to [the docs](https://openfl.readthedocs.io/en/latest/running_the_federation.html#bare-metal-approach).
+To run an experiment following OpenFL Aggregator-based workflow, a user must follow the established procedure, please refer to [the docs](https://openfl.readthedocs.io/en/latest/running_the_federation.html#bare-metal-approach) (only Section 2 without the workspace import/export steps).
 Following the above-mentioned procedure, running machines will acquire certificates.
 Moreover, as the result of this procedure, the aggregator machine will also obtain a `cols.yaml` file (required to start an experiment) with registered collaborators' names, and the collaborator machines will obtain `data.yaml` files.
+Certain already available examples have already defined collaborator names; please double-check that the `cols.yaml` and `data.yaml` files contain only the names of the desired collaborators.

 We recommend replicating the OpenFL workspace folder structure on all the machines and following the usual certifying procedure.
 Finally, on the aggregator node you should have the following folder structure:
 ```